hbashton/spotify-ripper/README.rst

-      -a, --ascii           Convert the file name and the metadata tags to ASCII encoding [Default=utf-8] --aac                 Rip songs to AAC format with FreeAAC instead of MP3 --alac                Rip songs to Apple Lossless format instead of MP3 -A, --ascii-path-only
+      -a, --ascii           Convert the file name and the metadata tags to ASCII encoding [Default=utf-8] --aac                 Rip songs to AAC format with FreeAAC instead of MP3 --alac                Rip songs to Apple Lossless format instead of MP3 --artist-album-type ARTIST_ALBUM_TYPE
+                            Only load albums of specified types when passing a Spotify artist URI [Default=album,single,ep,compilation,appears_on]
+      --artist-album-market ARTIST_ALBUM_MARKET
+                            Only load albums with the specified ISO2 country code when passing a Spotify artist URI.
+You may get duplicate albums if not set.
+[Default=any]
+      -A, --ascii-path-only
                             Convert the file name (but not the metadata tags) to ASCII encoding [Default=utf-8] -b BITRATE, --bitrate BITRATE